SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/volunteer.md

 slug: volunteer
 ---

-We welcome volunteers to help us build and maintain the online guided interviews on [Court Forms Online](https://courtformsonline.org/)!
+We would love your help! building and maintaining the guided interviews on [Court Forms Online](https://courtformsonline.org/)!

 ## Volunteer opportunities

+There are several ways you can volunteer with the Document Assembly Line:

+* [Updates.](#interview-updates) Help us work through our backlog of update tasks.
+* [Testing.](#user-testing) Test live interviews and report issues for the updates team.
+* [Translation.](#translation) Review translations for accuracy.
+* [Data validation.](#data-validation) Update data sources like courthouse addresses.

-All training, meetings, and communication happen online, via Zoom, Microsoft Teams, and GitHub.
+All volunteer work is done remotely, and all training, meetings, and communication happen online, via Zoom, Microsoft Teams, and GitHub.

-### Updating the interviews on Court Forms Online

-This is our primary need, best suited to volunteers who can commit at least 5–10 hours per month for at least 3 months.
+### Interview updates

-Volunteering involves working with Docassemble, but **no coding experience is necessary**.
-We can teach anyone who wants to learn.
+Update interviews from a backlog of tasks.
+This involves coding in Docassemble, but **no coding experience is necessary**.
+We will teach you everything you need to get started and support you with regular check-ins.
+You just need to be willing to learn!

-You'll start by completing our interview builder training (currently three 90-minute live sessions, plus a final project).
-After your training, we'll assign your first task.
-(Visit our [Interview updates project board](https://github.com/orgs/SuffolkLITLab/projects/23/views/5) to see the kinds of tasks we have for volunteers.)
-You'll work independently, and attend our weekly community meetings or office hours (via Zoom) to keep us updated and get help when you need it.

-Volunteers should be:

-* Willing to learn to code in Docassemble
-* Willing and able to commit 5–10 hours per month for at least 3 months
+The updates team requires a long-term commitment.
+Volunteers should be able to commit at least 5–10 hours per month for at least 3 months.

-* Comfortable working independently and seeking help from the community when stuck
+### User testing

+Test interviews independently or live over Zoom, depending on what we need to test.
+No experience or legal knowledge is necessary.

+We organize an interview testing project about once a year, usually during the summer, and we ask for live-testing volunteers as needed.

+### Translation

+Review draft translations for accuracy to help make interviews more accessible.
+The translation team primarily needs native speakers to ensure clear translations.

+We ask for translation volunteers as needed.

 ### Data validation

-Some of our projects uch as checking courthouse addresses

-### Checking interviews for updates

-### Reviewing interview translations

-### Court Forms Online updates
+Collect and update the information that powers guided interview features, such as courthouse addresses or resources.

+We ask for data validation volunteers as needed.

 ## Sign up to volunteer